Oklahoma State vs. West Virginia NCAA Football Odds, Plays and Insights | November 6, 2021

 West Virginia Stats and Trends

-- West Virginia has five wins against the spread in eight games this season.
+- West Virginia has five wins against the spread in eight games this year.

-- This season, the Mountaineers have an against-the-spread record of 3-0 in their three games as an underdog of 3 points or more.
+- So far this season, the Mountaineers have been installed as underdogs by a 3-point margin or more three times and are 3-0 ATS in those games.

-- West Virginia's games this season have gone over the total in three out of eight opportunities (37.5%).
+- West Virginia's games this season have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).

-- West Virginia is 4-3 against the spread and 4-3 overall in games when it puts up more than 18.0 points.
+- West Virginia is 4-3 against the spread and 4-3 overall when the team records more than 18 points.

-- The Mountaineers have turned the ball over one more time (12 total) than the Cowboys have forced a turnover (11) this season.
+- This year the Mountaineers have turned the ball over 12 times, one more than the Cowboys' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.